What skills combine to make effective speakers of world languages?

 Sample Unit or Activity by Grade (for Mandarin, as a content example):

 First Grade Mandarin: The theme for this grade’s curriculum is “Little tadpoles look for their mom.”
 Students learn basic greetings, numbers, colors, body organs, and how to address relatives in Chinese.
 They learn how to write 20-50 simple characters.
-An array of related cultural activities will deepen students’ enjoyment of each class.
+An array of related cultural activities deepen students’ enjoyment of each class.

 Second Grade Mandarin: “Kungfu Panda” is the theme for this grade.
-We will expand our knowledge of numbers, time, foods, animals and colors.
+We expand our knowledge of numbers, time, foods, animals and colors.
 The students learn 50-80 characters.
 They will dive into a number of cultural activities timed to line up with traditional Chinese festivals.

 Third Grade Mandarin: “Monkey King” is a very famous character in China, coming to us from old Chinese literature.
 In this year’s curriculum, students travel with the monkey king to bring back sacred Buddhist scrolls from the west (India, in this case).
 Students will learn more country names, foods, furniture, animals, and family members.
 They will become acquainted with the stories of classic Chinese novels.